lindsera1/GoingViral/README.md

 + We will definitely use Python for all statistical analysis, data cleaning, and ML model training.
 While R is great for statistics, libraries such as SciPy, NumPy, and even Matplotlib are so well integrated, as well as Pandas, that for the sake of work flow, we'll stick to Python.

-+ Secondly we'll use javascript, as this will open up Leaflet.js to us as well as webscraping abilities if we need to use those.
++ Secondly we'll use Javascript, as this will open up Leaflet.js to us as well as Plotly.

 **Databases**